mkorthof/wsbkp/README.md

 ### Restore

-To restore one of more files first run `wsbkp -p` to power on the drive and `wsbkp -m` to mount it.
+To restore one of more files first run `wsbkp.sh -p` to power on the drive and `wsbkp.sh -m` to mount it.

 ## Configuration